ciscowireless/wifi-dashboard/README.md

 ## Grafana Dashboard

-Grafana dashboard .json export is available in /grafana folder, import into existing Grafana installation
+Grafana dashboard .json export is available in /grafana directory, import into existing Grafana installation

-Queries can be easily modified for different WLC/SSID names
+Queries can be easily modified to aggregate data from different WLC/SSID names

 The InfluxDB datasource UID will need to be modified